binary-tools

 Packing and unpacking Nibbles

-You may pack or unpack a single nibble, or odd numbers of nibbles, but one nibble will occupy a full byte too, just like a pair would:
+You may pack or unpack a single nibble, or odd numbers of nibbles, but one nibble will occupy a full byte just like a pair would:

 // packing a single nibble will only write the high word.